-1550s, "small piece of cut-out cloth," probably from Dutch or Low German snippen "to snip, shred," of imitative origin.
-Meaning "cut made by scissors" is from 1590s.
+1550s, "small piece of cloth cut off or out," probably from Dutch or Low German snippen "to snip, shred," which is of imitative origin.
+The meaning "a single cut made by shears or scissors" is from 1590s.
+Figurative of a small amount of anything from 1580s.
 As a nickname or cant word for a tailor, 1590s.
-Snip-snap-snorum, the card game, is 1755, from Low German.

 <a href="https://www.etymonline.com/word/snippy">Etymology of snippy by etymonline</a>

 Harper, D. (n.d.).
 Etymology of snippy.
 Online Etymology Dictionary.
 Retrieved $(datetime), from https://www.etymonline.com/word/snippy